When did shaming the learner become okay?

 Moving from the Bully Bus to the Love Bug

-I suggest we all sit back, take a breath, and do a bit of reflection.
+I suggest we all sit back, take a breath, and reflect.

 Time to step off the Bully Bus.
 Let’s begin to support each other, and advocate for, rather than against, our people.
 No one else will.